 - Majority of lenders do not do manual underwrites so you need to choose a mortgage lender that does manual underwrites

 HUD Back to Work Extenuating Circumstances Qualification Requirements

 Fannie Mae’s Automated Underwriting Systems will not read FHA Back to Work Extenuating Circumstances mortgage applications correctly.

 - Chances are that it will get denied so a manual underwrite is necessary

 - Every single mortgage loan application needs to be manually underwritten

 - Each file will be reviewed individually and a good letter of explanation concerning the extenuating circumstances need to be clearly explained with proper documentation to ensure success in underwriting the loan

 Letter Of Explanation For Back To Work Mortgage

-Prior to submitting the full application and documents for processing and underwriting, mortgage loan originator should go over case scenario with a mortgage underwriter.
+Prior to submitting the full application and documents for processing and underwriting, the mortgage loan originator should go over the case scenario with a mortgage underwriter.

 - Need to evaluate whether the extenuating circumstances qualify for HUD Back to Work Extenuating Circumstances FHA mortgage loan program